Durvalumab Clinical Trials for Mesothelioma

 Durvalumab is made by AstraZeneca and used under the brand name Imfinzi®.[2]
 It is known as a checkpoint inhibitor.
 This type of drug works with the immune system:[1]

-- Immune system T-cells are responsible for attacking and destroying harmful cells; however, that action can be blocked by interactions between proteins on cell surfaces.
+- Immune system T-cells are responsible for attacking and destroying harmful cells.
+That action can be blocked by interactions between proteins on cell surfaces.

 - T-cells and healthy cells have proteins on their surfaces that act as checkpoints in the process.
 When a T-cell interacts with another cell, it usually recognizes it as healthy and leaves it alone.